JMor4n/Automated-ELK-Stack-Deployment/README.md

 ![Cloud Security](https://github.com/JMor4n/scripts/blob/main/diagrams/Cloud%20Security.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the script file may be used to install only certain pieces of it, such as Filebeat.

+---

+### Playbook File
+---
 - _TODO: Enter the playbook file._

 This document contains the following details:
-- Description of the Topologu
+- Description of the Topology
 - Access Policies
 - ELK Configuration
   - Beats in Use
   - Machines Being Monitored
 - How to Use the Ansible Build

+---

 ### Description of the Topology
+---
 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly _____, in addition to restricting _____ to the network.